Clouder0/ClouderBlog/content/en/page/about.md

 My biolink: [https://bio.link/clouder](https://bio.link/clouder).

-I am Clouder, A Chinese high school student(graduate in 2022) who enjoys tech & life.
+I am Clouder, a student major in CS(Computer Science) who enjoys tech & life.

-I had been a competitive programmer for about 2 years and now have quitted.
+In high school years, I had been a competitive programmer for about 2 years and now have quitted.

 As I've been using Siyuan Note as my PKM(Personal Knowledge Management) tool to hold all my information, this website only contains some selected articles.